Jane Play & Student Guide

 - “We wanted to create an atmosphere that was empowering in a situation that was normally very disempowering.
 We wanted to give women some ammunition in their lives, and by acting directly, show them it was possible to take action on their own behalf and on behalf of other women. —Anonymous, The Jane Collective (from Abortion without Apology Nina Baeher, South End Press, 1991)

-Drama, two act; at least 9 women (at least two African American), at least 3 men (doubling for both genders required); one simple set possible; offers ethnically diverse roles and strong roles for women.
+Drama, two act; at least 6 women (at least one African American), at least one man (doubling for both genders required); one simple set possible; offers ethnically diverse roles and strong roles for younger women.

-***PLUS: Two new adapted brief versions by feminist theater companies:
+***PLUS: Two adapted brief versions by feminist theater companies:

 A timely and provocative drama about “the best-kept secret” in Chicago, “Jane,” an underground abortion service that operated from 1969 to 1973.
 Based on original interviews and features some of the only publicly available interviews with women who used the illegal service.
 This network, run by a feminist collective of mostly middle-class housewives and students, was the one safe alternative for about 11,000 Chicago women of all backgrounds.
 In all those years, “Jane,” which boasted no fatalities and operated in private apartments throughout the city, was well trusted by and commonly received referrals from police, university administrators, social work, clergy and hospital staff.
 Writing about play’s premiere production in fall 1999, Chicago Reader critic Kim Wilson said: “Everyone — but women especially — should hear this story.”